nmsmith/modular/proposals/yields-effect.md

 programmers will be taught Mojo early on in their education.
 This suggests that there is value in implementing the best possible design for coroutines, rather than focusing on syntactic similarly with existing languages.
-Given this, I think it's worth making a clean break from the cliché async/await syntax, and doing what's best for Mojo.
-Hopefully I've justified why these changes are necessary to make Mojo as great as it can be.
+Given this, I think it's worth diverging from async/await syntax if another syntax (such as `yields`) works better for Mojo.

 ## Appendix B: Prior art